Single sign-out (SSO logout)

 Authentication

 This endpoint requires the user to be authenticated.
-You can use any of the authentication methods supported by Casdoor:
+Use any authentication method supported by Casdoor:

-• Access token: Include the access token in the Authorization header
+- Access token: Include the access token in the

 For more details on authentication methods, see the Casdoor Public API documentation.